react-native-community/cli/docs/configuration.md

 ## Migration guide

-`"rnpm"` is deprecated and support for it will be removed in next major version of the CLI.
+`"rnpm"` is deprecated and support for it is removed since v4.x of the CLI.

 > **Important**: Proceed further only if your project uses `"rnpm"` in `package.json`.